-The Sisters of Charity Foundation has invested close to $3 million, made possible through the generosity of our supporters, on the purchase and renovation of a residential building for the exclusive use of clients of the Asylum Seekers Centre.
-The Centre manages the property and also provides casework support for all residents, while the Sisters of Charity Foundation is responsible for the ongoing maintenance of the property.
+The Sisters of Charity Foundation has invested close to $3 million, made possible by the generosity of our supporters, on the purchase and renovation of a residential building for the exclusive use of clients of the Asylum Seekers Centre.
+The Centre manages the property, named Providence House, and provides casework support for all residents, while the Sisters of Charity Foundation is responsible for the property’s ongoing maintenance.
 For example, the Foundation has just completed a major fire safety upgrade.

 About Providence House

-Providence House is a residential building located in Petersham, in inner west Sydney.
-It provides emergency and transitional housing for asylum seekers who face the risk of having nowhere else to go, along with other support services that give them the tools to contribute back to the community.
+Providence House is a residential building located in Petersham, in Sydney’s Inner West.
+It provides emergency and transitional housing for asylum seekers who have nowhere else to go, along with other support services that help them transform their lives and eventually make their own contributions to the community.

-The Asylum Seekers Centre began management of the property in March 2015 and the Sisters of Charity Foundation continues to take care of the ongoing maintenance of the property.
-Alongside accommodation, Providence House also enables the Centre to provide a range of practical support mechanisms for new arrivals, including financial assistance for general living expenses, healthcare and medication, food parcels and daily hot lunches.
+The Asylum Seekers Centre began managing the property in March 2015 and the Sisters of Charity Foundation continues to take care of the ongoing maintenance.
+Along with accommodation, Providence House also enables the Centre to provide a range of practical support to new arrivals, including financial assistance for general living expenses, health care and medication, food parcels and daily hot lunches.

 In addition to having their basic needs met, clients can also access educational and recreational activities, which provide opportunities for development and social support, and assistance with intensive casework, legal support and finding employment for those with work rights.